Welcome to RAF Boulmer

-Also at RAF Boulmer is the RAF School of Aerospace Battle Management which delivers training for Aerospace Battle Management officers and airmen/airwomen of the Aerospace Systems Operator/Manager trades.
-Over 700 students attend one of the 17 different courses each year and the School is recognized worldwide as a centre of excellence for providing Tactical Airspace Battle Management training for UK Armed Forces, NATO and other foreign national military personnel.
+Also at RAF Boulmer is the RAF School of Aerospace Battle Management (SABM).
+The School delivers training for RAF Aerospace Battle Management officers, SNCOs and airmen/airwomen of the Aerospace Systems Operator/Manager trades as well as the wider UK Armed Forces, NATO and other foreign national military personnel.
+With over 600 students attending one of 120 courses a year the School is a worldwide centre of excellence providing leading edge battlespace management training and education.

 RAF Boulmer is also home to A Flight 202 Squadron Search and Rescue who are ready to scramble in support of military personnel or civilians in distress at sea and on land.

 Our personnel are engaged in operations and deployments in Afghanistan, the Middle East and the Falkland Islands.
 The excellent contribution of RAF Boulmer’s personnel, both at home and abroad, provides critical support to the delivery of the RAF’s operational tasks.

 The Station is located close to the picturesque market town of Alnwick in Northumberland.
 With beautiful countryside, a stunning coastline on our doorstep and a warm welcome from the local population, Royal Air Force Boulmer has for too long been a well-kept secret.

 Group Captain M S P Coleman MA RAF, Station Commander RAF Boulmer